ctc2000/MV-Collection-System-Layout/README.md

 - MST's connecting each group to the substation
 - Circuit loading calculations embedded in the KML data
-- Output KML (shown visualized in Google Earth Pro)
+- Output KML (visualized in Google Earth Pro)

 ![?](Images/col_07.png)